Hacker0x01/docs.hackerone.com/docs/hackers/claiming-reports.md

 ![Claiming the report](./images/claiming-report-2.png)

 If you accept to claim your report, you’ll have access to your report in HackerOne where you can take [actions](report-actions.html) on the report.
 Depending on the [report state](report-states.html), you’ll also properly be awarded with [reputation](reputation.html).
-If you select to reject the invitation, you won't be able to participate
+If you select to reject the invitation, you won't be able to contribute to the report.